 assert(repository.times(it.getWith) == 1)

-No. Smockito leverages a handful of powerful Scala 3 features, such as inlining, opaque types and contextual functions.
+No. Smockito leverages a handful of powerful Scala 3 features, such as inlining, opaque types, context functions and match types.
 If you are on the process of migrating a Scala 2 codebase, it might be a good opportunity to replace the likes of specs2-mock or mockito-scala as you migrate your modules.

 This is a facade for Mockito, which in itself is technically a test spy framework.
 There is a great debate regarding the definitions of mocks, stubs, spies, test duplicates...
 Here, we assume a mock to be a "faked" object, and a stub a provided implementation for a subset of the input space.